regtracks/regtracks/README.md

 Like RegTracks?
 Make your own parser for _your_ favourite language and get in touch via PR or issue.
 If it satisifies [the specification](./spec.md), it'll be considered for addition to this list.

 If you're making your own, feel free to use the model that the JS one uses and rewrite it in a different language, or just start from scratch if you're feeling brave.

+## Syntax highlighting and extensions

+To highlight syntax in `.track` files, you can [install the VSCode extension for RegTracks](https://marketplace.visualstudio.com/items?itemName=jamesthistlewood.regtracks).